nraffa/juribot/README.md

 To continue the conversation, update the `message` and `chat_history` in the `data` dictionary and send another request.

+Another alternative is accessing the `Swagger Ui` endpoint in the hosting url for example: `http://127.0.0.1:8000/docs` and use the UI for playing around with the API.

 ## Unit Testing

 Unit tests for the application are located in the `backend/test` directory.
 The main test file is [`testCollection.py`](backend/test/testCollection.py).